RichardPilbery/blog/content/slides/ems2019-cqdf/index.md

 ## Recognition

 + FAST best of a bad lot
-+ 100 patients screend with FAST
++ 100 patients screened with FAST
   + 62 have stroke/TIA
   + 7 missed